-The Connecticut Hospital Association (CHA) appreciates the opportunity to submit testimony in opposition to SB 436, An Act Concerning Municipal Revenue.
+The Connecticut Hospital Association (CHA) appreciates the opportunity to submit testimony in opposition to certain provisions of HB 5515, An Act Concerning Government Efficiency Through Regionalization In Connecticut.
+Our opposition centers on Section 7 - specifically, as it relates to the ability of a granting regional council to impose a hospital bed tax.

-SB 436 authorizes municipalities to impose, by local ordinance, any type of tax, including hospital bed taxes.
+HB 5515 authorizes regional councils to impose any type of tax, including hospital bed taxes.
 Imposing additional taxes on hospitals will do nothing to help hospitals meet the healthcare needs of the communities they serve, and will significantly increase the cost of healthcare.